MahmoudZohdy/Process-Injection-Techniques/README.md

 ```
 Process Hollowing:

-Crashes With Some 64bit process like System32\svchost.exe,... if you Know the issue please let me know (abdelaziz.zohdy@gmail.com).
+Crashes With Some 64bit process like System32\svchost.exe,...
+if you Know the issue please let me know on abdelaziz.zohdy@gmail.com.
 ```